pbthecoder/Zoo-Test/README.md

 # Welcome to Zooscape,
 A game where you create your very own zoo.
 With over 250 animals (and counting), this zoo allows you to make the zoo of your dreams.

-"Welcome to the Zooscape, where your wildest dreams come to life!
-In this extraordinary zoo-building adventure, you have access to a vast library of over 200 animals.
-Unleash your creativity as you design a zoo beyond imagination, where bioengineering technology is at your fingertips.
-With the power to extract and alter DNA, you can create astonishing hybrids and abnormal bestial forms that push the boundaries of nature itself.
-But remember, with great power comes great responsibility.
-Treat the animals with care and respect, ensuring their welfare and providing them with biomes that are engineered to their species-specific needs.
-Immerse yourself in the universe of genetic manipulation and astonishing zoology practices in the Zoo of Imagination!"
--pb

 # Update Log